Algonquin Power & Utilities (AQN) Outpaces Stock Market Gains: What You Should Know

-Prior to today's trading, shares of the utility operator had gained 2.03% over the past month.
-This has outpaced the Utilities sector's loss of 6.82% and the S&P 500's loss of 3.91% in that time.
+Coming into today, shares of the utility operator had gained 3.09% in the past month.
+In that same time, the Utilities sector lost 3.62%, while the S&P 500 lost 4.07%.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
 The Zacks Consensus EPS estimate has moved 0.28% lower within the past month.
-Algonquin Power & Utilities is currently a Zacks Rank #4 (Sell).
+Algonquin Power & Utilities is holding a Zacks Rank of #4 (Sell) right now.

-Looking at its valuation, Algonquin Power & Utilities is holding a Forward P/E ratio of 12.6.
-This represents a discount compared to its industry's average Forward P/E of 16.55.
+Digging into valuation, Algonquin Power & Utilities currently has a Forward P/E ratio of 12.84.
+For comparison, its industry has an average Forward P/E of 16.72, which means Algonquin Power & Utilities is trading at a discount to the group.

-Meanwhile, AQN's PEG ratio is currently 4.16.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-Utility - Electric Power stocks are, on average, holding a PEG ratio of 2.87 based on yesterday's closing prices.
+Investors should also note that AQN has a PEG ratio of 4.24 right now.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+The Utility - Electric Power industry currently had an average PEG ratio of 2.85 as of yesterday's close.

 The Utility - Electric Power industry is part of the Utilities sector.
-This industry currently has a Zacks Industry Rank of 152, which puts it in the bottom 40% of all 250+ industries.
+This group has a Zacks Industry Rank of 150, putting it in the bottom 41% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report